HeZhang1994/GXN/README.md

 ```
 make -j4
 ```
-to compile the necessary c++ files.
+to compile the necessary C++ files.
 After compiling the dependent files, you can go to the root directory and run
 ```
 sh run_GXN.sh [DATANAME] [DATAFOLD] [GPUNUM]
 ```